OSOceanAcoustics/echopop/docs/core_data_structure.md

 * `Survey.analysis`: Intermediate data products, variables, and other calculations that may be both relevant to users (e.g. number proportions) or are required for computing the final results.
 * `Survey.results`: Overall results for each analysis.

-Each of these attributes are organized using nested dictionaries that may contain an uneven number of levels.
-For instance, calculated number and weight proportions computed via the transect analysis are nested via the following structure:
+Each of these attributes are organized using nested dictionaries that may contain different number of levels.
+For instance, number and weight proportions computed via the `transect_analysis` method are nested in the following structure:
 * Survey object
   * `analysis` attribute
     * `transect` key